DariusTG/dariustg.github.io/_posts/2016-12-07-pipe-dream.md

 {% assign image = page.images[0] %}
 {% include image.html image=image %}

 Count myself as one of those people that continually use a pipe instead of a plus and vice-verca when I'm writing a lot of code.
-Sir Hadley has basically shit the door on ever switching ggplot to using magrittr pipes and I don't blame him.
+Sir Hadley has basically shut the door on ever switching ggplot to using magrittr pipes and I don't blame him.
 But he can't stop me from doing whatever the heck I want.

 In the following code, I took the sample ggplot code from the help and modified it to use magrittr.